 The NICE Project facilitates locally-led action for improved nutrition in low and middle income countries through agricultural, food and health sector collaborations, and public-private engagements, with strong emphasis on the role of women and youth entrepreneurs.

-Working closely with the City Local Authorities, NICE will facilitate stronger urban governance structures, involving women and youth, and incentivise improved food systems.
-The project works to increase the availability and production of healthy, local, agroecologically produced foods.
-In tandem, NICE increases knowledge of, and demand for, nutritious and agroecologically produced foods.
+Working closely with the Local Authorities in the NICE cities, NICE facilitates strong urban governance structures, involving women and youth, and incentivises improved food systems.
+The project works to strenghten linking between demand for and production and availability of nutritious foods produced using agroecological practices.
 Further, the city-knowledge hubs ensure horizontal and vertical exchange, thereby shaping urban-rural food environments and informing national and global policies.